 ERM is cross-functional in nature and cannot be done in silos.
 A business is the sum of its parts.
 The same is true of risk.
 A risk event in one functional area also affects other functional areas within the business.
 Process owners own the risk; risk managers own the completeness, timeliness, and accuracy of the risk information.
 The more process owners involved in risk assessments, the more accurate and forward-looking the information collected will be, both of which are hugely valuable to the organization.

 Having a sense of your overall risk coverage is important; however, it is not nearly as valuable as knowing the coverage of your organization's key risks.
-Because all risk assessment should be conducted on standardized criteria, you can determine a uniform tolerance, or cut level, throughout the organization based on the resulting assessment indexes.
+Because all risk assessments should be conducted on standardized criteria, you can determine a uniform tolerance, or cut level, throughout the organization based on the resulting assessment indexes.
 This will help you to prioritize resources to the risks that need stronger coverage, rather than wasting resources on risks that will have no major impact on your organization.
 This gap analysis with a tolerance level will also help you to identify emerging risks as they rise out of tolerance and it becomes clear that some mitigation activities in place are no longer sufficient.

 Most organizations have no understanding of how the business measures that they rely on daily are tied to their risks.
 If a risk or activity changes, organizations have no way of knowing how, and if, these changes will affect their metrics.
 Through risk assessments and linking risks to activities, organizations can start prioritizing what activities need to be monitored.
 Regular risk assessments enable organizations to detect increased threat levels and identify new emerging risks before they materialize and bring business metrics out of tolerance.